etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/etendobi-extensions/etendo-bi-connector.md

 ---
 title: Etendo BI Connector
+hide:
+    - navigation
 ---
 ## Overview

 !!! info
     To be able to include this functionality, the Etendo BI Bundle must be installed.
-To do that, follow the instructions from the Marketplace.
+To do that, follow the instructions from the [Marketplace](https://marketplace.etendo.cloud/?#/product-details?module=11372FBD87F34F80AAADBE1C9369CF83){target="_blank"}.

 In Etendo, it is possible to create base queries and to customize them when needed.
 This will provide information which can be used by Power BI.